 Continuing in our series of Migrant Stories: first hand accounts of migrant life in New Zealand, taken from locations around the net.
 This page is extremely popular.
 Since it was published in Feb 2010 it has had 104,430 views and people have left 575 comments.
 It has also been shared 264 times on Facebook and tweeted 103 times (see the icons at the bottom of this page if you want to share it too).

-Despite comments made on this reddit thread, everything you read on this site is genuine, including all the comments and news reports.
+Everything you read on this site is genuine, including all the comments and news reports.
 We also cite all our sources so people can judge the authenticity for themselves.
 People may not want to believe what they read here, and its easier to dismiss the site than deal with the numerous issues it raises; BUT that is what we call the “New Zealand condition”.
 Let’s face it, if New Zealand is that great why does a country larger than Britain have more sheep than people and a population of a little under 4.5 million.
 Did you know >1 million Kiwis live overseas, ever wondered why they do that if ‘everything is awesome’?

 Please take a while to read some of the comments that were left on this thread since it was first published in Feb 2010 – scroll to the bottom of the page to get them.

 This recent story is from the discussion forum Expatexposed.
 It tells how grinding penny pinching becomes a way of life in NZ with nothing to compensate it, rather than a short term measure to get ahead.
 The poster also tells of how carefully ‘Brand New Zealand’ is manipulated to attract people who turn out to be unsuitable migrants: